binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 SET can use sendmail, gmail, or your own open-mail relay out of the box to perform your attacks.

+Tools such as [phishlulz](https://github.com/antisnatchor/phishlulz) which leverages phishing-frenzy and BeEF can be very effective at demonstrating how easily people will fall for a phish, and/or performing reconnaissance and even gaining a foot-hold on your targets network.

 ### Spear Phishing {#people-identify-risks-spear-phishing}
 ![](images/ThreatTags/easy-common-average-severe.png)